How Strength Training Affects Endurance (Backed by Science)

 Include two to three strength sessions per week focused on compound, functional movements.
 Keep strength sessions efficient.
 Avoid excessive hypertrophy-focused programs that add volume without adding performance-relevant adaptation.
 Manage total training load carefully by tracking fatigue trends across both strength and endurance sessions rather than treating them as separate concerns.

-Strength training, when programmed correctly, improves endurance performance rather than harming it.
-It increases efficiency, durability, and long-term consistency.
+Programmed correctly, strength training doesn't compete with endurance, it underwrites it, raising movement economy, fatigue resistance, durability, and the long-term consistency that drives every other adaptation.
+The fear of "lifting away" your endurance is really a fear of bad scheduling, and that's a solvable problem.
 The reverse relationship, how endurance training affects strength, is covered in how endurance training affects strength, which completes the picture by explaining the conditions under which aerobic training can interfere with strength development and how to structure concurrent training to avoid that outcome.